jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (Small).md

 #### Disability Services

 According to the Americans with Disabilities Act, each student with a disability is responsible for notifying the University of their disability and requesting accommodations.
-If you think you have a qualified disability and need special accommodations, you should notify the instructor and request verification of eligibility for accommodations from Student Disability Services, 315 Student Union, 405-744-7116.
+If you think you have a qualified disability and need special accommodations, you should notify the instructor and request verification of eligibility for accommodations from Student Accessibility Services, 315 Student Union, 405-744-7116.
 Please advise the instructor of such disability and desired accommodations at some point before, during, or immediately after the first scheduled class period.
 Faculty members are obligated to respond when they receive official notice of a disability, but are under no obligation to provide retroactive accommodations.
 To receive services, you must submit appropriate documentation and complete an intake process during which the existence of a qualified disability is verified and reasonable accommodations are identified.
 Go to <https://accessibility.okstate.edu/> for additional information.

-**NOTE**: Students with SDS accommodations need to either attend office hours or schedule an appointment to discuss the accommodations before the end of the second week of classes.
+**NOTE**: Students with SAS accommodations need to either attend office hours or schedule an appointment to discuss the accommodations before the end of the second week of classes.

 #### Plagiarism/Academic Integrity